 Renting a car in the Yucatán

-This is usually the most expensive option, but by far the most convenient.
+Renting a car is usually the most expensive option, but by far the most convenient.

 Rental cars are a good option for those who want to explore the Yucatán peninsula on their own.
 The roads in the Yucatán are generally safe and well-maintained, and there are plenty of rental car companies to choose from.